jyourstone/jellyfin-smartplaylist-plugin/README.md

 - **Recently added** TV shows
 - **High-rated** content from certain years
 - **Music** from specific artists or albums
+- **Tagged content** like "Christmas movies", "Kids safe", or "Documentaries"
 - And much more!

 The plugin features a modern web-based interface for easy playlist management - no technical knowledge required.